-Some wrecks in Chuuk Lagoon still have parts of skeletons inside them
+Some Chuuk Lagoon wrecks still have parts of skeletons inside them

 The Chuuk Lagoon skeletons belies the truth of what took place at Chuuk Lagoon back in World War II.
 Or in fact at the time the battle took place at Chuuk Lagoon, the name of this area was called Truk Lagoon.